OPM/ResInsight/docs/RftPlot.md

 - Right-click a simulation well select **Well Plots -> New RFT Plot**.

 ## Import Observed RFT Data
-To be able to plot observed pressure data for a well in an RFT plot, at least one well log file from that well (e.g. \*.las) have to be imported to ResInsight.
+To be able to plot observed pressure data for a well in an RFT plot, at least one well log file from that well (e.g. \*.las) has to be imported to ResInsight.
 This file must contain a pressure column, which must have the name _PRESSURE_ or _PRES_FORM_.
 If the well log file itself does not contain a TVD column (named _TVDMSL_), a well path file (See [Well Trajectories]({{site.baseurl}}/docs/wellpaths)) for the same well must also be imported to ResInsight.

 If no TVD data for a well is found when the user tries to plot a curve, ResInsight will present a warning dialog to the user.